tanmay-bhat/tanmay-bhat.github.io/content/posts/zonekeeper.md

 - `zonekeeper_label_updates_total` : The total number of pod label updates that succeeded.

-- `zonekeeper_nodes_watched` : The total number nodes that are being watched by zonekeeper.
+- `zonekeeper_nodes_watched` : The total number of nodes that are being watched by zonekeeper.

 - `zonekeeper_k8s_reconciliations_total` : The total number of kubernetes reconciliations that have been performed by zonekeeper.